โš ๏ธ

 Required to establish a standardized registration format enabling producers to register across all 27 member states using a single data structure.
 Intended to reduce administrative burden of multi-country EPR compliance.

 โš ๏ธ Statutory deadline of February 12, 2026 was MISSED.
-Not published as of late June 2026.
+Still not published as of August 4, 2026, roughly six months late.
 Producers must continue registering individually in each member state using national PRO formats.

 Consequence: Until adopted, every producer registers separately in each member state on national PRO formats, the biggest recurring admin cost for multi-country and non-EU sellers (27 registrations, 27 data structures).
 No fee-rate effect, pure compliance burden.